-It is also an old Chinese wind instrument, the most important and the most common of China.
+It is also an old Chinese wind instrument, the most important and the most common in China.
 The bamboo flute made its appearance in China during 17Ith and 19th centuries BC.

 The resonance of this traverse flute is radiant; its diapason is wide and the volume of high sound.
-This very meaning instrument can interpret different pieces of music of style and feeling, and occur solo, in polyphony or altogether.
+This very meaningful instrument can interpret different pieces of music of style and feeling, and occur solo, in polyphony, or all together.

 Chinese sources describe duxianqin as being an instrument of the Jing (also spelled Gin or Kinh) ethnic group of China, who are ethnic Vietnamese living in China.
 Sometimes the body of the instrument is made from a large tube of bamboo rather than wood, which is more common in Vietnam.